 Consider what happens to an apple when it is exposed to oxygen.
 In cold pack, apples stored in a gas free of oxygen, apples remain fresh for a considerable time.
 This is how you get fresh apples in the middle of winter.

 Once oxygen hits the apple, a process starts, cells start to break down.
-Cut the apple and the process happens faster.
+Cut the apple and the process happens faster, the cells start to turn brown.
 The process is exponential.